Real decomposable maps on operator systems: Introduction

 \section{Introduction}

 The decomposable maps may be viewed as a very useful class between the completely positive maps and the completely bounded maps.
 They have some of the strong properties of completely positive maps but are much more general.
-Indeed analogously to the Jordan decomposition, the set of (complex) decomposable maps are initially defined as the maps belonging to the complex span of the completely positive maps.
+Indeed, analogously to the Jordan decomposition, the set of (complex) decomposable maps are initially defined as the maps belonging to the complex span of the completely positive maps.
 Haagerup \cite{Haag} and Pisier \cite{Pisbk,P} developed the theory of (complex) decomposable maps between $C^*$-algebras, however most of their results and their proofs clearly work more generally for maps between operator systems $V$ and $W$ (c.f.\ \cite{Han}).
 Thus for complex operator systems, where these are respectively the decomposable, completely positive (cp) maps, and completely bounded maps.
 We shall see however that this relation is not correct in the real case, in general.
 Even in the complex case this relation hides the appropriate norm on $\decC(V,W)$.
-From Haagerup's seminal work on decomposable maps \cite{Haag}, we have that $u: V\to W$ belongs to $\decC(V,W)$ if and only if there exists completely positive maps $S_1,S_2: V\to W$ such that
+From Haagerup's seminal work on decomposable maps \cite{Haag}, we have that $u: V\to W$ belongs to $\decC(V,W)$ if and only if there exist completely positive maps $S_1,S_2: V\to W$ such that

 defines a completely positive map from $V$ to $M_2(W).$ (Of course $V, W$ were $C^*$-algebras in \cite{Haag}.)
 Haagerup also defined the accompanying norm $\|\cdot\|_{\idec}$ on $\decC(V,W)$ by $\|u\|_{\idec} = \inf\{\max \{\|S_1\|,\|S_2\|\}\},$ where the infimum runs over all $S_1,S_2\in \cpC(V,W)$ such that the expression in \hyperref[eq:OGCP]{(\ref*{eq:OGCP})} yields a completely positive map.
+This norm is just the usual completely bounded norm and $\decC(V,W) = {\rm CB}(V,W)$ if $W$ is an injective $C^*$-algebra.
 The Banach space $(\decC(V,W),\|\cdot\|_{\idec})$ has proved to be, and will continue to be, a valuable tool in operator algebras.
 Decomposable maps have been used to study the Connes-Kirchberg problems.
-A representative example of a very recent paper using decomposable maps to study completely bounded norms of k-positive maps in quantum information theory is \cite{APet}, and we understand that some of these authors are continuing this direction.
+A representative example of a very recent paper using decomposable maps to study completely bounded norms of k-positive maps in quantum information theory is \cite{APet}, and we understand that some of these authors are continuing this direction (see e.g.\ the last paragraphs in Section 1 in \cite{DPR}).
 See \cite{P} for a modern survey of decomposable maps between complex $C^*$-algebras with applications.